ai-dock/python/README.md

 This is a simple webserver acting as a reverse proxy.

 Caddy is used to enable basic authentication for all sensitive web services.

+To make changes to the caddy configuration inside a runing container you should edit `/opt/caddy/share/base_config` followed by `supervisorctl restart caddy`.

 ### Service Portal